nksinghfirst/Pipeline-ci/README.md

 5. First I use LoadBlancer to get the external link for the website but the APP Health was stuck on 'Processing'

 sol.
-Then I used NodePort and then the APP Health was 'Healthy' (while i was looking about agrocd it was mentioned that if i want get an external link i should use LoadBlancer or NodePort)
+Then I used NodePort and then the APP Health was 'Healthy'.